 Node.js Gulp is super useful!
 It's not just for programming, it's also a companion for HTML coding

-I've been surprised by how much the HTML coding environment has changed since I last looked.
+I'm surprised by how much the HTML coding environment has changed since I last looked at it.

-Today, I'd like to review the steps for installing SASS (SCSS) and setting up an automatic compilation environment.
+Today, I'd like to review the steps for installing SASS (SCSS) and setting up an automated compilation environment.
 I

-won't be touching on the SCSS syntax itself this time, but I'll write an article about that in the near future.
+won't be covering SCSS syntax itself this time, but I plan to write an article about that soon.

 Looking back at the time when CSS was the only language available, it's incredibly useful (even now)